 Monsoon generally comprises the month of June, July, and August in Nepal.
 There is a high chance of raining all day during monsoon so normally people do not prefer to do outdoor activities in Nepal during these months.
 It is wondrous to experience top 5 best monsoon activities in Nepal when you are in Nepal.

 However, I can assure you that there are so many appealing things to do in Nepal in Monsson.
 Due to variation in geographical structures, the adventure activities in Nepal can be done all-year-around.

-Here I would like to share six of the best activities that can be done during this season.
+Here I would like to share five of the best monsoon activities that can be done during the rainy season.

 It’s monsoon- rafting time in Nepal!
 Trishuli at its best right now.
 Trishuli River is widely known for its stimulation and exciting river trips in the world.